 For both of these points, I assumed my feelings were wrong, or I was interpreting everything wrongly, as I don’t understand certain social areas very well so often find working out factors like tone of voice difficult.
 It wasn’t until I had to bring L to a meeting with C3, in order to get medication sorted, that I had an outside input.

 L made the same interpretation of C3 that I did, and had wanted to interrupt her to defend my points during the meeting.
 It was validating to know that I wasn’t imagining things, but I know that others using the services may not have that option.
 (This isn’t everything about C3, but I’ll leave it here for now.)

 Overall, seeing the CMS was a double-edged sword: they had the knowledge and the ability to make the diagnoses I needed, but they were also the least accessible, least supportive-feeling service I used.
-They feel like a microcosm of the NHS as a whole; having so much potential to help people, but it being distorted by bureaucracy and being detached from individual experiences.
+They feel like a microcosm of the NHS as a whole; a service with a great potential to help people, but that potential being distorted by bureaucracy and detachment from individuals experiences.